In sickness &

 Join me as we explore of the hidden history of one of London's lesser-known but fascinating neighbourhoods.

 Clerkenwell is named after the Clerk's Well, which you can still spot if you know where to look.
-In the 18th century this area was a fashionable health spa, where the privileged few took the waters.
+In the 18th century this area was a fashionable spa, where the privileged few took the waters.
 But the place has a dark side too.
-By the 19th century the fashionable spa was long gone and Clerkenwell had become dominated by insanitary slum housing.
-Karl Marx observed the conditions of woking class Londoners and felt the place - and indeed the entire country - was ripe for revolution.
-The Marx Memorial Library is still there to this day, on Clerkenwell Green.
-Over the road is the former Middlesex Assizes Court.
-It was from here that may poor Londoners, convicted of minor offences, were committed for transportation for life to Australia.
+By the 19th century the spa was gone and Clerkenwell had become a vast slum.